Dayton Mall: History

 In the mid-1990s, a fourth anchor store was added in front of what had been the main entrance.
 It was occupied by J. C. Penney, which moved from its former location at the west end of the mall; its current location contains 179,000 sqft.
 The original J. C. Penney location became a Cincinnati-based McAlpin's in 1996 and then a Dayton-based Elder-Beerman in 1998; the store contained 227,070 sqft.
 After these renovations were completed, the Dayton Mall had nearly 150 retailers under one roof.

+In 1997, the mall was acquired by Washington Prime Group, a Columbus-based firm.

 A 20,000 sqft Designer Shoe Warehouse (DSW) store opened on July 9, 2000.
 Anticipated to open prior to the 2000 holiday shopping season, Discovery Zone was replaced by a 30,000 sqft Linens 'n Things in early 2001; Linens 'n Things was considered a junior anchor of the mall.
 In addition, a new exterior public entrance and new public restrooms were added to this area of the mall.

-The Greene Town Center, a retail and entertainment complex, opened in suburban Beavercreek in August 2006, prompting the Dayton Mall and The Mall at Fairfield Commons to extend their properties to attract more visitors.
+The Greene Town Center, a retail and entertainment complex, opened in suburban Beavercreek in August 2006, prompting the Dayton Mall and The Mall at Fairfield Commons (both malls were owned at this time by Washington Prime Group) to extend their properties to attract more visitors.
 A 97000 sqft, open-air, "lifestyle component" was added in the Dayton Mall's north parking lot, along Ohio State Route 725.
 Known as "The Village At Dayton Mall", it added twenty-five tenants and was dedicated in early 2007.
 With the completion of this addition, the Dayton Mall encompassed 1,300,306 sqft.

-In 2012, the DSW store moved to a space in the "lifestyle" area of the mall formerly held by Borders Book Stores.
+In 2012, the DSW store moved to a space in the "lifestyle" area of the mall formerly held by Borders.
 In April 2012, Dick's Sporting Goods announced that it would relocate from a nearby location in Miamisburg and occupy the space held formerly by DSW and f.y.e. in the mall, adding another anchor tenant and boosting the mall's occupancy rate above 95 percent.

 In November 2014, Doppelganger Laboratories opened a store in the Dayton Mall employing a Shapify Booth, manufactured by Luxembourg's Artec Group.
 The booth takes a 3D scan of a person, then 3D prints a lifelike, full-color miniature figurine of the person.
 This was the first retail use of the booth in the United States.

 Linens & More for Less opened at the mall in 2010, taking space formerly occupied by Linens 'n Things.
 Linens & More for Less closed in November 2012; its space was taken over in May 2013 by H. H. Gregg, which relocated from Miamisburg.
 On April 7, 2017, H. H. Gregg announced that the entire chain was going out of business, and the store closed that May.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Dayton Mall, into Seritage Growth Properties.